Capturing Bugs

 Open the extensions page

 Open Chrome and navigate to chrome://extensions in the address bar.
-This page lists all installed extensions.
+This page lists every installed extension under All Extensions.

 2